nickmflorin/happybudget-api/tests/ReadMe.md

 #### Database Access

 `pytest-django` takes a conservative approach to enabling database access.
 By default your tests will fail if they try to access the database.
 Only if you explicitly request database access will this be allowed.
-This encourages you to keep database-needing tests to a minimum which is a best practice since next-to-no business logic should be requiring the database.
-Moreover it makes it very clear what code uses the database and catches any mistakes.

 You can use pytest marks to tell `pytest-django` to allow database access: